Ballymacormick Point: Dead whale washes up on County Down coast

 Ms Free said the rescuers were happy not to have seen the dolphins for more than 24 hours, but were still concerned that they might become stranded again.

-"Please keep your eyes peeled around the waters of Strangford Lough, If you see these dolphins in trouble again, or any marine life in distress please call BDMLR on 01825 765546," she added.
+"Please keep your eyes peeled around the waters of Strangford Lough.
+If you see these dolphins in trouble again, or any marine life in distress please call BDMLR on 01825 765546," she added.